 A query is submitted to a search engine, which uses a search algorithm to obtain search results based on the query.
 A set of the top n related terms for the query is identified.
 For each related term in the set of terms, its relative frequency about all terms is determined.
 If the term does not occur in any of the results, then a loss in variety proportional to the relative term frequency for the term has occurred.

 Otherwise, the relevance of the search results is calculated by comparing the proportion of results containing the term with the relative term frequency for a term.
-This process is repeated for all terms in the set of related terms to produce a total variety and relevance for the results.
+This process is repeated for all terms in the set of related terms to produce a total variety and relevance.

 When someone searches at a search engine, they enter a query term into the search box and hit enter.

-A set of results is returned by the search engine which ranks those results according to search algorithms.
+The search engine results are returned, which ranks those results according to search algorithms.
 The actual algorithms used to rank those results usually include elements that measure both the relevance and the importance of pages matching the query searched for.

 This patent filing describes a testing interface that search algorithm and search engine developers can use to test for related queries.

 As I noted at the start of this post, it’s interesting to see how a search engine might attempt to determine how relevant search results might be.

 Using Related Terms

-This process of determining relevancy and variety in search results starts by identifying terms that might be in related queries.
+This process of determining relevancy and variety in search results starts by identifying terms in related queries.

 Someone searches for [Amazon], and the search engine retrieves results related to the query and displays results to the searcher.

 The results that appear may be relevant to the online store at “Amazon.com” or to the “Amazon River.”

-There’s no way to actually determine automatically whether the searcher wants information about one or the other, or about something even different.
+There’s no way to actually determine automatically whether the searcher wants information about one or the other or something even different.